lambdaclass/rancher-cluster/docs/docker-registry.md

 ![Registry Configuration 2](img/registry-config2.png)

 Enable Persistent Volume and set the volume size appropriately.
+You will need to have set up a storage provider (see [this](storageos.md) guide) and choose the appropriate `StorageClass`.
 We will manually add an ingress later, so we disable the load balancer option and set the service type to `ClusterIP`.

 Next, in your cluster dashboard, go to `Storage > Persistent Volumes`.